Green-Phoenix-Designs/green-phoenix/content/services/lighting.md

 ---
-title: Lighting
+title: Maintenance + Coaching
-description: We will create a lighting plan to make your landscaping shine.
-  Utilizing high quality LED systems, we can create curb appeal and add a bit of drama where needed.
-We will work with your landscape to show its best side.
+description: We help you sustain your space to maintain access, abundance, and appeal.
+A custom seasonal maintenance plan will include visits for key moments in the year.
+We invite you to join alongside us to learn our methods hands-on, in your space.
 order: 11
-photo_url: /img/lighting2.jpg
+photo_url: /img/img_7553.jpeg
 visibleInCMS: true
 ---